We rely on donations, membership, and income from courses to cover our running costs, various special projects, and our soup kitchen.

 TAX CERTIFICATES

-We are able to give tax certificates for general donations, and for donations to the soup kitchen and monastic funds (unfortunately membership and course fees are excluded).
+We can provide tax certificates for general donations, and for donations to the soup kitchen and monastic funds (course/event fees are excluded).

 For a tax certificate please send an email to jsdfinance@kagyu.org.za with proof of payment, and your full name and physical address.